DraftShift/StealthChanger/README.md

 ## BOM and Printing
 All print settings are the same as [Voron Standards](https://docs.vorondesign.com/sourcing.html#print-settings)

+All parts (screws, magnets, etc) are Voron, and Voron Tap standards.

-Orientation is flat on the parts back with supports enabled currently, we are working on models with integrated supports.
+Print orientation is flat on the parts back with supports enabled currently, we are working on models with integrated supports.

 ### Shuttle
 - [3] 6x3mm magnets